LucasGab/OnlineStore-WebDevClassroom/README.md

 `npm run build`

  backend_implementation

-To run testing the backend use:
+To run testing the backend use (remember to run the backend before https://github.com/LucasGab/OnlineStore-WebDevClassroom-Backend) :

 `npm run dev-server`